 n The appointment of Kilmallock curate Fr Joseph Cussen as PP in Bulgaden/ Martinstown

-Months of consultations with priests and pastoral area teams had gone into this week’s announcements, the bishop said.
+Months of consultations had gone into this week’s announcements, the bishop said.

 “I appreciate some people will be upset to see their priest moving on but the change, if lived well, can be fruitful for the priest and for the parish.”

-Any changes in mass times after September, meanwhile, would be “worked out at local level in consultation with the parish, pastoral area and priests involved,” a spokesman said.
+Any changes in mass times after September, meanwhile, would be “worked out at local level in consultation with the parish, pastoral area and priests involved,” a spokesman for the diocese said.